pmacosta/sphinxcontrib-shellcheck/README.rst

 ###########

-The extension has been developed and tested with Python 2.7, 3.5, 3.6 and 3.7 under Linux (Debian, Ubuntu), and Microsoft Windows
+The extension has been developed and tested with Python 2.7, 3.5, 3.6 and 3.7 under Linux (Debian, Ubuntu), Apple macOS and Microsoft Windows

 ############
 Installation